mepatterson/her-advanced/README.md

 You can define `has_many`, `has_one` and `belongs_to` associations in your models.
 The association data is handled in two different ways.

-1. If Her finds association data when parsing a resource, that data will be used to create the associated model objects on the resource.
+1. If HerAdvanced finds association data when parsing a resource, that data will be used to create the associated model objects on the resource.
 2. If no association data was included when parsing a resource, calling a method with the same name as the association will fetch the data (providing there’s an HTTP request available for it in the API).

 For example, if there’s association data in the resource, no extra HTTP request is made when calling the `#comments` method and an array of resources is returned: